Why your business needs right-sized packaging

 Consumers are tired of bad packaging, so much so that they’ve started Reddit threads to showcase the worst examples.
 Youtube too is full of consumers venting their anger about oversized packaging.

 Their irritation is twofold.
 First, oversized packaging is often frustrating to open, with unnecessary materials creating a more complex, sometimes overwhelming experience.
 And second, oversized packaging is wasteful.
 At a time when research is showing that consumers want to be more sustainable, using excessive packaging hinders their efforts and doesn’t reflect their values.
 Right-sized packaging, however, addresses both parts of their annoyance.
-By keeping material usage down, it creates a frustration-free experience and empowers your customers to play a part in reducing waste.
+By keeping material usage down, it creates a frustration-free packaging experience and empowers your customers to play a part in reducing waste.
 A win-win for them and you.

 As great as right-sized packaging is, it isn’t perfect.
 Problems often arise because right-sized packaging is only right for one product, which means you may end up with a lot of packaging SKUs.
 Managing this can be tricky, but with the right tools, it doesn’t have to be.
 With Sourceful, you can use smart tools like Auto-Stock to manage, track and replenish your packaging in one place.
 You can also store everything in Sourceful’s warehouse.
-Fast-growing brands like Stitched and Floom already use Auto-Stock to easily manage their packaging, no matter how much they have.
+Fast-growing brands like Zoe and Floom already use Auto-Stock to easily manage their packaging, no matter how much they have.
 Want to learn more?
 Contact us.